 It’s a good idea to prep all your ingredients for this recipe ahead of time.
 It makes the recipe even quicker and easier!

-Further to the story above, please do make sure you have the lid of the casserole to hand when you flame the dish, just in case things get out of hand.
+Further to the story above, please do make sure you have the lid of the casserole to hand when you flame the dish.
 Also, if there are children running around the kitchen, or the idea of setting anything alight is just too much for a weeknight, you can skip the flaming part.
 Just pour the brandy over where it’s called for and allow it to cook into the recipe a bit without flaming it.
 The chicken will still pick up a lovely brandied flavour.

 Speaking of brandy and wine, I have served this recipe to children with no ill effects.
 This is socially acceptable (and legal) in the United Kingdom and Europe.
 However, despite the flaming, all the alcohol does not cook off when you make this dish.
 If you have reason to be concerned about this, do save Coq au Vin for adults only dinners.

 Quick and Easy Coq au Vin – Printable Recipe